zxrepo/tbblue/CONTRIBUTING.md

   b.
 You **cannot** contribute a core synthesising partly denied IP.
 For example you cannot contribute a modified Spectrum Next core that has a synthesised clone of a Yamaha&trade; FM audio Sound Generator.
 You can also here contribute VHDL that can be used to synthesise it.
   c.
 You **can** contribute a core for which you have obtained permission to distribute.
   d.
 You **cannot** contribute a core for a machine that violated IP laws in the first place.
 Eg. You cannot contribute a Microdigital TK core
   e.
+You **can** contribute a core containing hardware functionality that was created in *clean-room* conditions.
+However you **cannot** distribute any rom image that addresses it that may be copyrighted if you do not possess an express permission.
+  f.
 You **can** contribute a core of a system that's *status-uknown* but you must also be prepared for it to be removed from the official distribution if it's found in violation of any IP law.

 The IP laws governing the TBBlue distribution are the IP laws of the United Kingdom at the time of this writing (September 2018).